 No light?
 No problem.
 Night-time drone documentation

-With drone technology and Pix4D, a scene can be documented in as little as 20 minutes in the right conditions – but challenging conditions can slow things down, potentially allowing vital information to be lost.
+With drone technology and Pix4Dmapper photogrammetry software, a scene can be investigated and documented in as little as 20 minutes in the right conditions – but challenging conditions can slow things down, potentially allowing vital information to be lost.

 Lighting is one of the biggest challenges facing public safety personnel.
 Low or no light can mean blurry or too-dark images which may require color correcting or even lose vital data.
 Adding light with flashlights or standard floodlights can cast harsh shadows.